matiaspaavilainen/matiaspaavilainen/README.md

 ## Hi there 👋

 I'm a 4th-year Computer Science and Engineering student at the University of Oulu.
-I'm especially interested in web and mobile development and motivated by the tangible progress of seeing projects come to life.
-I have the most experience with JavaScript and React, through making my own [website](https://github.com/matiaspaavilainen/my-website) and [FullStackOpen](https://github.com/matiaspaavilainen/FullStackOpen).
+I'm especially interested in web and mobile development.
+I have the most experience with JavaScript and React, through making my own [website](https://github.com/matiaspaavilainen/my-website) and [FullStackOpen](https://github.com/matiaspaavilainen/FullStackOpen) course.
 I also have some experience with Android development using Jetpack Compose and Kotlin from the [Mobile Computing course](https://github.com/matiaspaavilainen/MobileComputingProject).
-I learned basic embedded programming from [IoT-project course](https://github.com/vniinimaki/iot_project).
+I've learned basic embedded programming from [IoT-project course](https://github.com/vniinimaki/iot_project).

 ## 🚀 Technologies I've used